Chigzzer/Sign-Up-Form/README.md

 ## What Could Be Added/Improved
 * View on mobile and other devices.
 * Style of the different themes
-* TIdy up of the code in terms of comments and css
+* Tidy up of the code in terms of comments and css

 # What I have Learnt
 * How to make the font size change with the screen size and the other multiple functions in CSS.
 * How to create forms and use appearance none to style the form to your specific liking.
 * Use of variables in CSS and how to edit them via JavaScript (E.G: Dark/Light theme).
 * Use of validation in the form, such as making sure the passwords match each other and pass al requirements.

+# To Do
+* Add background and design of page.
+* Add dark and light theme to page.
+* Check form is filled properly prior to submitting
+* code to make sure emails match